anomaly1095/anomaly1095/README.md

 I'm a self-taught software developer and passionate learner with a broad interest in various fields such as science, politics, geography, theology, maths, biology, physics, and chemistry.
 My curiosity knows no bounds, and I believe in the power of continuous learning to fuel creativity.

 ## Education
-Currently studying management, I bring a unique blend of technical expertise and a strategic mindset to my projects.
+Currently studying management, I bring a blend of technical expertise and a strategic mindset to my projects.
 My educational journey complements my passion for software development and allows me to approach problems from multiple perspectives.

 ## Technical Background
 I specialize in software development and have hands-on experience with various technologies.
 My journey began with self-teaching, and I've delved into linux server management and backend web development, showcasing my commitment to exploring diverse areas within the tech world.